DeepPhe/DeepPhe-CR-Release/README.md

 ## Overview of components and architecture

-This multi-container docker stack consists of the following 2 contaienrs as shown in the diagram:
+This multi-container docker stack consists of the following 2 containers as shown in the diagram:

 - 1 : `dphe-stream-nginx`
 - 2 : `dphe-stream`